thegrumpys/odop/client/docs/Help/alerts.md

 Specific advice on how to resolve this condition is not available.
 Look for other messages as they might provide more specific advice.
 Undoing or reducing the size of recent changes may be helpful.

 ___

+<a id="Constraint_Below"></a>
+___

+## Invalid Constraint - Less than or equal to limit
+The value of the associated constraint is less than the validmin limit for the associated variable as defined in the design type's initialState.
+This means that, given the current input value (for example, a MIN value that allows a negative diameter), the design could be taken outside the limits of physical reality.
+The mathematical model for this design is not valid for these inputs.
+If it were to occur, this condition may block the Seek and Trade features from starting.

+Look for zero or negative numbers in the MIN field of the associated variable.
+Change to positive, non-zero numbers as appropriate.
+Look for other messages as they might provide more specific advice.
+Undoing or reducing the size of recent constraint changes may be helpful.

+___

+<a id="Constraint_Above"></a>
+___

+## Invalid Constraint - Greater than limit
+The value of the associated variable is greater than the validmax limit for the associated variable as defined in the design type's initialState.
+This means that, given the current input value, the design is likely outside the limits of physical reality.
+The mathematical model for this design is not valid for these inputs.
+This condition may block the Seek and Trade features from starting.

+Specific advice on how to resolve this condition is not available.
+Look at the MAX constraint field of the associated variable.
+Adjust it as appropriate.
+Look for other messages as they might provide more specific advice.
+Undoing or reducing the size of recent constraint changes may be helpful.

+___